DigitalGrinnell/RepositoryX/README.md

 But the conversation at https://groups.google.com/forum/#!topic/islandora/YD8SEdcWwTo holds the key.
 In my case I was able to comment out the *slurp_XML_converted_JSON_to_solr.xslt* include and now it works without throwing lots of annoying messages!

+# ISLE-ld

+As mentioned in the note at the top of this document...
+In January 2019 the `ISLE-ld` branch of this project was created and populated with versions of critical files as they should appear in any/all *ISLE* instances of Digital Grinnell.